ASU-CodeDevils/devilbot/README.md

 ```

 ### How to Enable API Throttling
-1. Sign into AWS
+1. Sign in to AWS
-1. In the search bar, search for API Gateway
+2. In the search bar, search for API Gateway
-1. Click on RustSlackEndpint
+3. Click on RustSlackEndpoint
-1. In the left menu, click on Usage Plans
+4. In the left menu, click on Usage Plans
-1. In the Usage Plans menu, create a new usage plan
+5. In the Usage Plans menu, create a new usage plan
-** This is pretty customizable.
+* This is pretty customizable.
 Recommended to cap your requests per month at 900,000

+### Useful Slack Documentation
+* [Events API (What comes to our bot from Slack)] (https://api.slack.com/events)
+* [Web API Methods (What we send to Slack)] (https://api.slack.com/methods)